The Ones that Got Away

 • And perhaps a hundred more

-I don’t intend for this article to be about “paranormal” photos.
+I didn’t intend for this article to be about “paranormal” photos.
 But I’ve had more than my fair share of such experiences, and my most memorable losses have come from that realm.

 Our “Twonky”

 1953’s “The Twonky,” Stephen Spielberg’s 1982 “Poltergeist,” and many other films have made haunted, animate, television sets a sci-fi meme.
-In the early 1950s, my family moved to a minimalist cement-block house with a flat roof and an attitude.
-(Even today, when we get together, my sisters and I still compare memories of what we experienced in that “House on Sharon Avenue.”)
+In the early 1950s, my family moved into a minimalist cement-block house with a flat roof and an attitude.
+(Even today, when we get together, my sisters and I still compare memories of what we experienced in the “House on Sharon Avenue.”)

-The place soon began to “show its stuff” when dad brought our first black-and-white television into the house.
+The place soon began to “show its stuff” when dad brought in our first black-and-white television.
 He ran antenna wire out through a nearby window and up to a man-sized roof antenna that looked like a metal tree.
-But when he turned the TV on for the first time, none of us understood what we saw.
+But when he turned the TV on for the first time, I didn’t understand what we saw.
 Every channel showed horizontal gray bars with two round black smudges at the screen’s bottom corners.

 Dad had a theory and seemed angry.
-“Stay here… Watch,” he barked.
+“Stay here… watch,” he barked.
 Running outside, he quickly jogged into the TV picture… and briefly danced around like a clown.
-We were seeing live footage of the outside of the wall behind the TV!
+We were seeing live footage of the outside wall behind our TV!
 The horizontal gray bars were the house’s siding, and the two round smudges were bushes that mom had just planted.

 At the time, there was no camera outside, beaming our wall to a broadcast satellite.
-Heck, there weren’t even satellites yet!
+Heck, there were no satellites then.
 And I’m sure that what we were seeing made dad angry because his scientist mind couldn’t explain it.

-On returning, he quickly switched the television off and on again, and our “Twonky” resumed its normal programming.
-But I still wish I’d a camera handy to capture dad making a fool of himself on live haunted TV.
+On returning, he quickly switched the television off and on again, and our “Twonky” resumed normal programming.
+But I still wish I’d had a camera handy to capture dad making a fool of himself on live haunted television.

 A Haunted Minolta A1

 I arrived at my rental, in mom’s cull-de-sac, just as the sun was setting.
-And before walking over to mom’s place for dinner, I called my wife back in Massachusetts.
+And before strolliing over to her place for dinner, I called my wife back in Massachusetts.
 It was nearly impossible to get bars.
-There were none outside, and the only place where I found any inside was on the floor between the unit’s front door and coat closet.
+There were none outside, and the only place where I found any inside was in my unit’s entrance way, beside the front door and coat closet.
 If I walked even three feet from them, the bars vanished.
 So I moved a chair over to the doors, sat down, and made my call.

 Lovely and comfortable, the place exceeded expectations.
 And I had just started to tell Kate about it, when a “click” came from the closet door in front of me.
 I looked up and the door’s lever handle turned downward, the door slowly swung all the way open, then slowly closed, and latched with another click.
 Surprised, I asked Kate if she “had seen that?”
 But back in Massachusetts, she replied “Um… No.”